chazfg/trsh/README.md

 # trsh Development Roadmap

-For most of these, take them as a _very_ loose interpretation of "Complete"
+For most of these, take them as a _very_ loose interpretation of "Complete".
+Until I start digging into phase 5 I don't think I'll worry much about complete end to end testing.
+So it's mostly just "This works for a few of the commands I tried with it"

 ## Phase 1: Core (done or nearly done)